OSOceanAcoustics/echopype/docs/source/ad2cp_reorg.md

         ```
         {
             "long_name": "Field "Temperature" in the data specification. "
+            "comment": (
-            "comment": "Reading from the temperature sensor. "
+                "Reading from the temperature sensor. "
-                       "Raw data given as 0.01 °C but already converted to actual units here."
+                "Raw data given as 0.01 °C "
+                "but already converted to actual units here."
+            )
             "units": "degree_C"
         }
         ```